Natural monopoly: Regulation

 As with all monopolies, a monopolist that has gained its position through natural monopoly effects may engage in behaviour that abuses its market position.
 In cases where exploitation occurs, it often leads to calls from consumers for government regulation.
 Government regulation may also come about at the request of a business hoping to enter a market otherwise dominated by a natural monopoly.

 Common arguments in favour of regulation include the desire to limit a company's potentially abusive or unfair market power, facilitate competition, promote investment or system expansion, or stabilise markets.
 This is especially true in the case of essential utilities like electricity where a monopoly creates a captive market for a product few can refuse.
 In general, though, regulation occurs when the government believes that the operator, left to his own devices, would behave in a way that is contrary to the public interest.
 In some countries an early solution to this perceived problem was government provision of, for example, a utility service.
 Enabling a monopolistic company with the ability to change prices without regulation can have devastating effects in society.
-Ramifications of which can be displayed in Bolivia’s 2000 Cochabamba protests.
-A situation whereby a firm with a monopoly on the supply of water, excessively increased water rates to fund a dam; leaving many unable to afford the essential good.
+For example, in Bolivia's 2000 Cochabamba protests, a firm with a monopoly on the supply of water excessively increased water rates to fund a dam, leaving many unable to afford the essential good.